bhilimon/bender/README.md

 See [doc/ASSEMBLY.md](https://github.com/bhilimon/bender/blob/main/doc/ASSEMBLY.md), there's a few assembly [images](https://github.com/bhilimon/bender/tree/main/images) as well.

 ## Audio Files & Prep
 For copyright reasons no audio files are included.
 You'll have to find them online and convert them down to a low enough bitrate your microcontroller can support and to small enough file sizes for the flash storage limitations of the microcontroller.
-You can use the following guide to convert your files (https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion).
+You can use [this guide](https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion) to convert your files.

 ## Audio Notes / Issues
 At the time of this writing (April 2021) the RP2040 CPU is still brand new and there seems to be a few audio issues that need to be worked out with CircuitPython.